 A random and casual application to NY NOW thereafter resulted in Ohrna getting selected as a ‘Market Incubator’ for its social impact work!
 I was delighted and very excited.
 That selection, on offer for 3 NY NOW shows (and we were the only enterprise from India that first year) put us on a different trajectory in terms of learning, visibility, direction, and focus.

 While expenses were still a big challenge since show costs were very high and orders rarely matched, it helped us understand who our target user was, which of our products had greater appeal and that people appreciated our designs.
-It also helped us recognize that in the world of fast fashion, there was not only unfamiliarity with our core material, jute as an everyday fabric, but also a lack of interest in it, that made our offerings in the US market quite niche.
+It also helped us recognize that in the world of fast fashion, there was not only unfamiliarity with our core material jute as an everyday fabric, but also not a large enough interest in sustainable businesses, that made our offerings in the US market very niche.